Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Introduction

-In this so-called "Golden Age of Astronomy", given the scale of how much progress we make in a day, it is easy to lose sight of what each of us are doing in our respective sub-fields.
-Nowadays, it is next to impossible, if not impossible, to read all the papers released on any particular day.
+In this so-called ``Golden Age of Astronomy", given the sheer scale of how much progress we make in a day, evident from the number of papers submitted every day, it is easy to lose sight of what each of us is doing in our respective sub-fields.
+Today, it is next to impossible, if not impossible, to read all the papers uploaded on any particular day.
 Sometimes, keeping up with our own sub-fields can be a challenge.
-While we might not all agree on which papers are "good papers", we personally believe that all papers tell us something useful.
-Simplistic research and in-depth theoretical studies both have value and add to our overall understanding of the Universe.
-Hence, any review of the field must account for both types of researchers.
-The \textit{arXiv} is a hub where both types can freely share their work with the wider community, and hence it was the ideal choice for collecting data.
-This work analyses every paper on the Astrophysical arXiv from the past year and aims to fill in the gaps you might have missed.\\
+While we might not all agree on which papers on the arXiv are ``good papers", we personally believe that all these papers tell us something useful.